SoftwareAG/sagdevops-templates/templates/sag-um-cluster/README.md

   * JVM memory
   * NHP and JMX ports
   * COMMON-JAVASYSPROPS configuration in YAML format (supported for Universal Messaging 10.1 and higher)
+  * COMMON-CLUSTER configuration for two, three, or four nodes
 * Building docker images for 10.x releases

 ## Provisioning a new cluster instance